Skip to main content

 Cashflow profileVariable and season-dependentFocused on ending future fee exposure

-Operational effortRequires listing, pricing, fulfillment, and calendar managementRequires documentation and structured case execution
+Operational effortRequires rules checks, listing, pricing, guest certificates, fulfillment, and account managementRequires documentation, written communication, and provider-specific execution steps

 Long-term objectiveOffset costs while retaining ownership riskTerminate ownership obligations